rsyslog/rsyslog/source/configuration/modules/omprog.rst

 .. versionadded:: 8.35.0

-Specifies whether a KILL signal must be sent to the external program in case it does not terminate within the timeout indicated by closeTimeout_ (when rsyslog is shutting down or the worker thread is being unscheduled).
+Specifies whether a KILL signal must be sent to the external program in case it does not terminate within the timeout indicated by closeTimeout_ (when either the worker thread has been unscheduled, a restart of the program is being forced, or rsyslog is about to shutdown).

 If signalOnClose_ is set to "on", the default value of ``killUnresponsive`` is also "on".
 In this case, the cleanup sequence of the child process is as